zuozhenggh/learning-library/data-management-library/mysql/heatwave-cloud-analytics/ingress-controller/ingress-controller.md

 ## Introduction

-In this lab, you will deploy an ingress-controller on **Oracle Container Enginer for Kubernetes (OKE)** to allow public IP access to Kubernetes services (similar to load balancer).
+In this lab, you will deploy an ingress-controller on **Oracle Container Engine for Kubernetes (OKE)** to allow public IP access to Kubernetes services (similar to load balancer).
 We will be using this ingress-controller to route access to Zeppelin deployed on OKE.

-**Oracle Container Engine for Kubernetes (OKE)** is an Oracle-managed container orchestration service that can reduce the time and cost to build modern cloud native applications.
+**Oracle Container Engine for Kubernetes (OKE)** is an Oracle-managed container orchestration service that can reduce the time and cost to build modern cloud-native applications.
 Unlike most other vendors, Oracle Cloud Infrastructure provides Container Engine for Kubernetes as a free service that runs on higher-performance, lower-cost compute shapes.

 Estimated Time: 5 minutes